Private Victory

-For success in this area, you must:
+For success in this area, Covey identifies three habits you must develop.
+They are:

 Being proactive is the opposite of being reactive.
 It means you engage in purposeful action, rather than acting based on how you feel.

 Your actions have consequences: either positive or negative.
+And being proactive usually brings about positive results.

 The second Habit is: "Begin With the End in Mind."